TranQuocThaine/thai_fullstack/README.md

 # thai_fullstack
-I like reading a book and coding because it's relax
+I like reading a book and coding because it's relax Hello Odin!